 This table lists the capabilities that are available with map services and any special requirements for enabling the capability.
 To learn more about setting properties specific to each capability, see the links below.

 Use the Pooling tab to specify how the map service will accommodate users.
-The topic Anticipating and accommodating users discusses how you can better accommodate users by adjusting the minimum and maximum number of instances properties.
-For tips on setting time-out properties, see Tuning and configuring services.
+The Anticipate and accommodate users topic discusses how you can better accommodate users by adjusting the minimum and maximum number of instances properties.
+For tips on setting time-out properties, see Tune and configure services.

 Use the Processes tab to specify how the map service will run as a process on the server.
-The topic Tuning and configuring services gives a high-level overview of the considerations you should take into account when setting isolation, determining recycling intervals, and deciding whether to check for invalid data connections.
+The Tune and configure services topic provides a high-level overview of the considerations you should take into account when setting isolation, determining recycling intervals, and deciding whether to check for invalid data connections.

-Use the Caching tab to define whether your service will use a cache and how the cache should be structured and built.
-See Creating a map cache for instructions on using this tab.
+Use the Caching tab to define whether your service will use a cache and how the cache will be structured and built.
+See Create a map cache for instructions on using this tab.

 Use the Item Description tab to create informative metadata about your map service.
 This information includes the following: